 During the construction of Local Pie, we made every effort to utilize reclaimed and recycled materials.
 This commitment to sustainability and lessened environmental impact continues today through various initiatives to reduce waste and minimalize our carbon footprint.

 The previous owner’s dance flooring was made from oak planks from the beds of 18-wheelers.
 While it was necessary to rebuild the floors, we decided to repurpose the oak that was salvageable for our central lighting fixture.
-The architect and carpenters, with the help of our general manager’s father who happened to be an engineer, designed and developed the fixture from scratch with LED lights to reduce energy consumption.
+The owner’s wife Heather, who is also an architect, designed and developed the fixture from scratch with LED lights to reduce energy consumption.

 Just a little ingenuity and creative thinking allowed this wood to receive a 3rd life in our new restaurant.